-Android vs. iOS is a passionate battlefield, and both platforms have a lot to offer to their supporters.
-Android, however, just got a particularly large feather in its cap: The ability to stream and play Xbox games through the internet, with no console required.
+Ask anyone which they prefer in the “Android vs. iOS” battle, and the answer is likely to be a passionate one.
+That’s for a good reason, of course, since both platforms have a lot to offer supporters, and crucially, don’t always get the same apps, games, and features.
+Android, however, has a particularly large feather in its cap: The ability to stream and play Xbox games through the internet, with no console required.

 Finally, you’re also going to need a steady Wi-Fi connection.
 Cloud gaming uses game footage streamed through the internet, so it’s an extremely data-heavy process, and you’re going to need a decent internet connection to handle it.
 Wi-Fi is likely to be the best choice for most, but some lucky people will be able to make use of a 5G connection to stream — but keep in mind that you’ll probably need unlimited data or a very high cap.

 Now that you’re signed up, you need to download the Xbox